loyjoy/welcome/documentation/DYNAMIC_LANDING_PAGE.md

 `https://www.example.org?loyjoy-myparam=value2`

 It is required that the param name starts with `loyjoy-` so that LoyJoy can identify it, after the `loyjoy-` you can add a custom name for your parameter.
+If you need more than one parameter, connect the parameters with an `&`, for example `https://www.example.org?loyjoy-myparam=value1&my-tracking=trackig-code`

 Inside LoyJoy, we can access this parameter and, for example, make an automatic jump based on it: